nanditha-10/nanditha-10/README.md

 Hey there!
 I'm Nanditha Arepalli , an AI/ML, GenAI & Robotics Engineer on a mission to push the boundaries of technology!
 Whether it's teaching AI to think, automating the real world, or crafting the future of robotics, I'm always up for a challenge! 🚀✨

-🌱 Still Learning, Always Evolving!
+"🌱 Still Learning, Always Evolving!"

 The world of AI is infinite, and so is the journey of learning! 🚀